 - a.
 Accessible ramps at all crosswalk quadrants, including all necessary ADA features. - b.
-Highly visible crosswalk painting, special emphasis type (ladder) at a minimum. - c.
+Highly visible crosswalk painting such as the special emphasis type. - c.
 Pedestrian signal with countdown time. - d.
 Automatic pedestrian crossing phase (not on-demand). - e.
 Signal demand button for pedestrians. - f.
 Signal demand button for bicyclists and bicycle signal at bike route connections. - g.
 Highly visible painting for bicycles at bike route connections. - h.
 All MUTCD recommended signage.